fallen-icarus/cardano-secondary-market/README.md

 ## Preliminary Discussion
 A robust NFT aftermarket is an essential cornerstone of a DeFi ecosystem.
 This is especially true for "Financial" NFTs, whose purpose is to control access to some underlying locked asset(s) (i.e. Option or Loan "Key" Tokens).
 A financial NFT's' value may be highly dependent on time, as in the case of options or lending/borrowing protocols.
 The viability of such protocols greatly depends on users' confidence that a secure aftermarket is *always* available for trading.
 Therefore, any DeFi protocol with time-dependent mechanics can only ever be as robust as the most robust aftermarket protocol.
 As a member of the [p2p-DeFi protocol family](https://github.com/zhekson1/CSL-DeFi-Protocols), Cardano-Secondary-Market provides the strongest availability and censorship-resistance guarantees of any aftermarket protocol.

 Cardano-Secondary-Market is also a highly composable protocol.
 NFT buyers can use outputs from other (composable) protocols as payment inputs, and the resultant NFT outputs can be inputs to other (composable) protocols, all in a single transaction (limited by Cardano parameters for max Tx size).
-Composing DeFi protocols yields significant increases throughput and decreases in total Tx fees - an essential feature for eUTxO style ledgers.
+Composing DeFi protocols yields significant increases in throughput and decreases in total Tx fees - essential for eUTxO style ledgers.
 An example of a complex transaction involving Cardano-Secondary-Market, Cardano-Swaps, and Cardano-Options is shown in the [Features Discussion](#features-discussion) section below.

 ### Lock and Key NFTs